 At the end of the program, you will be able to design a database from user requirements, prepare data for analysis, perform database administrator functions, perform data mining and other statistical analyses, and more.

-This program consists of five upper-division online data management and analysis courses for a total of 15 credit hours.
+This program consists of five lower-division online data management and analysis courses for a total of 15 credit hours.

-This course examines the basics of relational databases including basic terminology, database integrity, and normalization.
-The relational model is covered to appreciate database structure, integrity, and manipulation.
-Current relational database management systems will be explored and contrasted.
-Basic SQL programming assignments are included.
-This course is a replacement course for ITS407 as of the 2013-2014 Spring-A term.
+The course covers the basics of relational databases, including basic terminology and concepts, database integrity, and normalization.
+The relational model will be examined in detail in order to appreciate database structure, integrity, and manipulation.
+Current relational database management systems will be explored and contrasted, as will basic relational database design and SQL programming.
+This course is a replacement for ITS407 as of the 2013-2014 Spring-A term.
 Students cannot receive credit for both these courses.

 This course teaches students to design, implement, and use database management systems.
 Students gain a working knowledge of available software packages, concepts of query languages, software integration services, and security considerations.
 Students will also learn fundamentals of structured query language (SQL) in developing common queries and reports.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an "EX" suffix.)

 The promise of cloud computing technology to provide unlimited utility computing and storage capacity to organizations is investigated.
 The various types of current cloud computing services and big data solutions offered by the major service vendors are studied.
 The challenges of managing "big data” are reviewed, and the relationships of cloud computing, big data, and data mining are examined.